CPUjoker303/netlify2.0/content/posts/best-phono-preamp-under-500-and-200-dollars-november-2020.md

 ![Nobsound Little Bear T11 6N2/12AX7](/uploads/nobsound-little-bear-t11-review.jpg "Nobsound Little Bear T11 6N2/12AX7")

 If you are looking for pure tube preamplifier, then this Nobsound Little Bear T11 is suitable for you.
-It is the improved variant of little bear T10 and gives you brilliant audio performance.
+It is the improved variant of little bear T10 and gives you brilliant audio performance and active [RIAA equalization](https://en.wikipedia.org/wiki/RIAA_equalization).
 If we compare Little Bear T11 with oldest T10 variant, then T11 is offering very low background noise when your volume is average.

 In front body design, you will find both line-in and phonon-in connecting options and in the front centre of this preamps volume controller is installed for equalizing the volume at normal and high stages.
 It has a replaceable tube feature, and you can easily change and replace 6N2/12AX7 tubes when you want.
 It is best phono preamp under 500